IEEE Symposium on Security and Privacy: Structure

-Controversy
+Minnesota Linux kernel incident

 In 2021, researchers from the University of Minnesota submitted a paper titled "On the Feasibility of Stealthily Introducing Vulnerabilities in Open-Source Software via Hypocrite Commits" to the 42nd iteration of a conference.
 They aimed to highlight vulnerabilities in the review process of Linux kernel patches, and the paper was accepted for presentation in 2021.
 The Linux kernel is a widely used open-source operating system component that forms the core of the Linux operating system, which is a popular choice in servers and in consumer-oriented devices like the Steam Deck, Android and ChromeOS.
 Their methods involved writing patches for existing trivial bugs in the Linux kernel in ways such that they intentionally introduced security bugs into the software.
 Four patches were submitted by the researchers under pseudonyms, three of which were rejected by their respective code reviewers who correctly identified the buggy code.
 The fourth patch was merged, however, during a subsequent investigation it was found that the researchers had misunderstood the way the code worked and had submitted a valid fix.
 This attempt at including bugs was done without Institutional Review Board (IRB) approval.
 Despite undergoing review by the conference, this breach of ethical responsibilities was not detected during the paper's review process.
 This incident sparked criticism from the Linux community and the broader cybersecurity community.
 Greg Kroah-Hartman, one of the lead maintainers of the kernel, banned both the researchers and the university from making further contributions to the Linux project, ultimately leading the authors and the university to retract the paper and issue an apology to the community of Linux kernel developers.
 In response to this incident, IEEE S&P committed to adding a ethics review step in their paper review process and improving their documentation surrounding ethics declarations in research papers.